Before incorporating some of the techniques and philosophies described in this article, I will provide you will a short account of my morning.

 Making your bed (< 1 minute)

 Some days nothing goes our way.
 We are simply swatted throughout the day with failure after failure.
 Making your bed as soon as you wake up is something that is entirely in your control.
 It will provide you with a sense of achievement to set the tone for the rest of the day.
 It does not have to be perfect.
 Just presentable, which usually only involves re-fluffing the pillows and smoothing out the blanket.
-Minor visual adjustments.
 When you have had a terrible day it’s always comforting to come back to your nicely made bed.

-Back to the story: after I have made my bed I grab my phone… and open Headspace (If you thought I was going to say Snapchat I am very disappointed in you).
+After I have made my bed I grab my phone… and open Headspace (If you thought I was going to say Snapchat I am very disappointed in you).
 Meditation is practised by 80% of the individuals featured in Tools of Titans.
 The rest simply take pride in another form of mindfulness so this seems to be as important as a balanced diet and exercise for maximising performance.

 Meditation (10 minutes)